-Tapes from California, a memoir, is an interpretation of a 6-month, hostelling, hitchhiking road adventure embarked upon by two teenage girls across the west coast of Canada and the Southwestern United States between February and August 1976.
+TAPES FROM CALIFORNIA, a memoir, is an interpretation of a 6-month hostelling/ hitchhiking road adventure embarked upon by two teenage girls across the West Coast of Canada and the Southwestern United States between February and August 1976.
 Using journals to reconstruct her story, author Jill C. Nelson faithfully captures the innocence of their journey, experienced during the less restrictive, unfettered era that defined the 1970s decade.
-TAPES FROM CALIFORNIA is scheduled for a 2017 release.
+TAPES FROM CALIFORNIA is available now.

 Thursday, August 25, 2016

 Chapter 9 Excerpt: "Luke"